TanzHasan/Learning/MISC/Internships/README.md

 ### Systems Interviews

-This is my umbrella term for low-level programming interviews.
-Networking, Operating Systems, and occasionally computer architecture will fall under this category.
+This is my umbrella term for low-level programming interviews. *Networking*, *operating systems*, and occasionally *computer architecture* will fall under this category.

 I will not claim to be an expert on these types of interviews.
 You will also not be asked these often, if at all.